-In 2015 the Nordic National Statistical Institutions (NSI’s) agreed upon a common model of cooperation for researchers access to Nordic social microdata gathered by the NSI’s themselves for statistical purposes.
+In 2015, the Nordic National Statistical Institutions (NSIs) agreed upon a common model of cooperation which enables researchers to access Nordic social microdata gathered by the NSIs themselves for statistical purposes.

 The project is funded 2015-2017 by NordForsk